vekatze/neut/book/src/modules-and-sources.md

 }
 ```

-A function can take arguments.
+Functions can also take arguments.
 Let's rewrite `sample.nt` as follows:

 ```neut
 // sample.nt